Trump administration imposes sanctions on two more ICC judges

 “These sanctions are a flagrant attack against the independence of an impartial judicial institution,” it said in a statement, adding that the measures put the international legal order at risk.

-The United States and Israel are not members of the ICC, but the Palestinian territories were admitted as a member state in 2015.
+The US and Israel are not members of the ICC, but the Palestinian territories were admitted as a member state in 2015.

-The ICC is the world's permanent war crimes tribunal with 125 member states, including the entire EU but excluding major powers China, Russia and the United States, among others.
+The ICC is the world’s permanent war crimes tribunal with 125 member states, including the entire EU but excluding major powers China, Russia and the US, among others.

 The court’s mandate allows it to prosecute individuals for alleged crimes committed by them or nationals under their command on the territory of a member state, including sitting heads of state.